unit72784/Diabolic-Drive/README.md

 ## Technical Specifications
 - ATMEGA 32U4 running at 16MHz and 5V .
 - ESP8266ex running at 160MHZ at 3.3v thanks to LDO Regulator .
-- ESP8266ex has 4MB of memory able to store 4 million characters to save your payloads .
+- ESP8266ex has 4MB of memory able to store millions of characters to save your payloads .
 - High gain 4.1dBi ceramic chip 2.4G Wireless antenna.
-- 64GB Flash Storage with average reading and writing speed of 20MB/s , 10MB/s respectively .
+- 64GB Flash Storage with average reading and writing speed of 20MB/s , 10MB/s respectively.
+Demo available [here](https://www.youtube.com/watch?v=Hp0QsIaciWE)